open-telemetry/opentelemetry-collector-contrib/CONTRIBUTING.md

 - An existing Code Owner has become unresponsive.
 See [unmaintained stability status](https://github.com/open-telemetry/opentelemetry-collector#unmaintained).
 - The component was never assigned a Code Owner.

-Code Ownership does not have to be a full time job.
-If you can find a couple hours to help out on a recurring basis, please consider pursing Code Ownership.
+Code Ownership does not have to be a full-time job.
+If you can find a couple hours to help out on a recurring basis, please consider pursuing Code Ownership.

 ### Requirements